HealthClub8/COSMO/astra/README.md

  * [Perth Linux User Group](http://plug.org.au/)'s [talk from 2016](https://docs.google.com/presentation/d/1X1BdFunVnLkF7L0BgevH2zzkcSe0_gtdTJ_pMdEuakQ/htmlpresent)
  * [pychromecast](https://github.com/home-assistant-libs/pychromecast) Which had a lot of `URN`'s that could be re-used
  * [casttube](https://github.com/ur1katz/casttube) Which had all the YouTube Web-API's to manage a YouTube lounge
- * Google for inventing [Chromecast](https://en.wikipedia.org/wiki/Chromecast) in 2013 and making the [ProtoBuf](https://developers.google.com/protocol-buffers/docs/encoding) protocol very open and easy to deconstruct
+ * Google for inventing [Chromecast](https://en.wikipedia.org/wiki/Chromecast) in 2013 and making the [ProtoBuf](https://developers.google.com/protocol-buffers/docs/encoding) protocol very open and easy to deconstruct;
+ * Chad Hurley, Steve Chen, and Jawed Karim for inventing [YouTube](https://www.youtube.com)

 ## Support the project by purchasing my book [COSMO](https://cosmo.yes.app).
 All proceeds will be donated to charity and individuals in need, like my dad.